 I don’t have an interior shots because it was eaten so quickly, if that gives you any indication of its success.
 Another example of why one shouldn’t judge a book by it’s cover, Chia seeds really may just be the next miracle ingredient, supposed health benefits aside.
 I know that they aren’t the most common staple in the typical baker’s pantry, but can I tell you?
 Hunting them down, if only for this delectable dish, is completely worth it.

-Confectioner’s Sugar (Optional)
+- Confectioner’s Sugar (Optional)

-Begin by grinding down your chia seeds in a spice grinder to a fine powder.
+- Begin by grinding down your chia seeds in a spice grinder to a fine powder.
 Combine both the soymilk and soy creamer in a small bowl, and whisk the powdered seeds in just to make sure no clumps form.
 Let it sit for 10 minutes before stirring again, breaking up any lumps, and then leave it alone for another 20 minutes afterward.
 Depending on how long your oven takes to heat up, you may want to go ahead and preheat your oven to 350 degrees now while the mixture is thickening.